All comparisonsNote-taking apps

 Google Keep

-Milanote fails first because spatial arrangement choices create uncertainty about the “right” way to organize.
+Milanote fails first because it breaks when spatial arrangement choices create uncertainty about the “right” way to organize.

 Verdict